- PreviousWhat you may have missed

 For a list of frequently asked questions, please refer to the following link: Residence Life Office

-You can now create your student ID card at home.
-Go to https://optic.widener.edu, log in with your Widener credentials, and click on Submit Photo ID.
-You will be guided through the creation process and will receive your Campus1Card during Pride Experience Two.
+You can create your student ID card at home.
+Go to https://optic.widener.edu, log in with your Widener username and password, and click on Submit Photo ID.
+You will be guided through the creation process and will receive your Campus1Card during Pride Experience Two: Orientation.

 Don't forget to submit your health documentation prior to arriving on campus for the start of school.